novedevo/nove.dev/content/_index.md

 ***

 I'm a computer engineering student located in Vancouver, BC and studying at Simon Fraser University.
+I'm a junior software developer at SportsIQ Analytics.
 I have experience in languages including Java, Rust, C++, Python, HTML/CSS/JS, and hardware design using VHDL and Quartus.
 I've built various projects with Arduino, ESP8266, and Raspberry Pi, and I've worked with AutoCAD and Inventor.
 My passion projects include home server architecture using Docker & Kubernetes under Debian Linux (formerly FreeBSD) with TrueNAS, home network architecture in the Unifi ecosystem, game design, and experimental music production.